n42n/n3n/doc/ManagementAPI.md

 messages and replies.

 Both the edge and the supernode provide a management interface UDP port.
-These interfaces have some documentation on their non machine readable commands in the respective daemon man pages.

 Default Ports:
 - UDP/5644 - edge